weecology/website/content/people/juniper-simonis.md

 +++

-Juniper does data management, analysis, and modeling for a number of different projects in the lab.
+Juniper is a quantitative ecologist who joined the lab as a Data Analyst in Fall 2017.
+After receiving their PhD in Ecology and Evolutionary Biology from Cornell University in 2013, Juniper worked in non-profit and consulting sectors, including founding their own statistical consulting company, DAPPER Stats.
+Juniper’s interests are in time-series modeling, species conservation, and spatial population dynamics, and they conduct data management, analysis, and modeling for a number of projects in the lab.